adoptium/adoptium.net/content/blog/eclipse-temurin-25-available/index.md

 Since we enable JEP 493 for builds later than JDK 24, it's enabled for JDK 25 as well.
 This means that there will be no jmods folder by default in the JDK download.
 See [this news item](https://adoptium.net/news/2025/03/eclipse-temurin-jdk24-JEP493-enabled) for details.

-### JDK25+36 release does not include aarch64 Windows

-Aarch64 Windows will not be published as part of the release activities.
-There are many openjdk testcase failures that need further investigation, explanation, and potentially exclusion if they are to be considered non-blocking.
-See [this issue](https://github.com/adoptium/aqa-tests/issues/6623) for investigation details.

 ### Changes to Windows build toolchain

 The Microsoft VS2022 toolchain used for the Windows builds has been upgraded to the latest Visual Studio 2022 version 17.12.12 (C/C++ Compiler version 19.42.34444, MSVC toolset version 14.42.34433).